26/11/2024

 RFID tracking for automotive industry

 Processes are also simplified and optimised in the case of traceability of components.
 For example, in the case of defects, recalls or the monitoring of maintenance intervals.
+Or for product labelling in general, such as when installing elements in automobiles.

 Our products for smart RFID tracking

-RFID cable ties
+RFID cable ties and security seals

 Nylon cable ties with RFID chip inside